 4. Make sure your child is in the right state of mind when you communicate with them

 Our older son, who is nine, and the two of us parents, have to sit down for some deep convo’s sometimes.
 This usually happens when he has been having a hard time listening, obeying, or being disrespectful.

 Sometimes it’s just because we want to make sure he’s okay because he seems a bit off.

 Sometimes it’s just because we want to show him we care about his feelings and emotions.

 Whatever the conversation you have with your child, whether that’s addressing behavior problems or asking them how they feel emotionally, make sure you are attentive to the state of mind they are in.

-So I usually say, "why don't you take a minute in your room to figure out why you're feeling the way you're feeling, and then we can talk about it."
+So I usually say, “Go take a minute to figure out why you’re feeling the way you’re feeling, and then we can talk about it.”

 This helps him to calm down and also to think about why he feels the way he feels.

 MY LIFE JOURNALS are also a great activity to give them when they feel frustrated.
 It helps them navigate their feelings, and turn their minds to something positive, like what they’re grateful for.